Mathematical Theory of Exchange-driven Growth: Introduction

-If all the clusters interact uniformly, $K(j,k)c_{j}c_{k}$ denotes the rate of any cluster of size "$j"$ exporting a single particle to a cluster of size "$k"$.
-The details of such microscopic processes are coded in the function $K(j,k),$ known as the interaction kernel.
-In general, the processes of export and import need not be symmetric.
-So, generally $K(j,k)\neq K(k,j)$.
-But, in most natural systems the rate of these reactions are equal, and it is common to take $K$ as a symmetric function of its arguments.
-Mathematically, these coupled exchange reactions can be represented by an infinite set of nonlinear ordinary differential equations (ODEs) with given initial conditions as below
+In most natural occuring systems the rate of these reactions are equal, and it is common to take $K$ as a symmetric function of its arguments.
+However, there are also many processes where export and import of particles do not take place symmetrically and hence $K(j,k)\neq K(k,j)$ in general.
+Mathematically, these generally non-symmetric coupled exchange reactions can be represented by an infinite set of nonlinear ordinary differential equations (ODEs) with given initial conditions as below

-In this article our main goal is to prove the fundamental properties of this infinite system of equations such as existence of global solutions, uniqueness, positivity and possible classes of cases leading to non-existence.
+In this article our main goal is to prove the fundamental properties of this infinite system of equations such as existence of global solutions, uniqueness, positivity and possible cases leading to non-existence.
 In order to put our work into context, we give a brief summary of other growth systems which have been extensively studied.

 Basic aggregation models are quite old and date back to the works of Smoluchowski \cite{Smo} (1917) and Becker-Doring \cite{Becker} (1935) (see \cite{Leyvraz} for other related works).
 Over the decades, systematic mathematical analysis of the resulting equations have been carried out \cite{McLeod}, \cite{Ball} and mathematical questions concerning existence and uniqueness of these systems have been investigated in fair generality for kernels satisfying bounds, $K(j,k)\leq C$ \cite{Melzak}$,$ $K(j,k)\leq C(j+k)$ \cite{White}$,$ $K(j,k)\leq Ca(j)a(k)$ ($a(j)=o(j))$ \cite{Leyvraz3}.